rezaasghari24/rezaasghari24/README.md

 ## Current Projects 🌐

-I'm currently engaged in several small personal projects to apply and enhance my frontend skills.
+I'm currently engaged in several small personal projects to apply and enhance my front-end skills.
 These projects serve as my learning playground, and I'm excited to share more as they progress.

 ## Learning Journey 🚴‍♂️

-My journey into frontend development has been both challenging and rewarding.
+My journey into front-end development has been both challenging and rewarding.
 I believe in continuous learning, and each project is an opportunity to explore new concepts and refine my skills.

 ## How You Can Contribute 🤝

-If you've navigated the frontend learning path and have insights to share or if you're interested in contributing to my projects, your involvement is more than welcome!
+If you've navigated the front-end learning path and have insights to share or if you're interested in contributing to my projects, your involvement is more than welcome!
 Check out the [Contribution Guide](CONTRIBUTING.md) for more details.

 ## Get in Touch 📬